Existence and uniqueness of weighted generalized $\psi$-estimators: Introduction

-provided that such a solution exits.
+provided that such a solution exists.
 One calls $\widehat\vartheta_n$ an M-estimator of the unknown parameter $\vartheta\in\Theta$ based on the i.i.d.\ observations $\xi_1,\ldots,\xi_n$.
+In stochastic optimization, $\widehat\vartheta_n$ is called a Sample Average Approximation (SAA) of a solution of the classical risk neutral stochastic program $\inf_{t\in\Theta} \EE(\varrho(\xi_1,t))$, see, e.g., Shapiro et al. \cite[Chapter 5]{ShaDenRus}.
 For historical fidelity, we note that Huber \cite{Hub64} considered the special case when $X:=\RR$, $\Theta:=\RR$, and the function $\varrho$ depends only on $x-t$, i.e., $\varrho(x,t):=f(x-t)$, $x\in\RR$, $t\in\Theta$, with some given nonconstant function $f:\RR\to\RR$.
 Turning back to the general case, under suitable regularity assumptions, the minimization problem \eqref{help_M_est_min_problem} can be solved by setting the derivative of the objective function (with respect to the unknown parameter) equal to zero:

-In the statistical literature, $\partial_2\varrho$ is often denoted by $\psi$, and hence in this case the M-estimator is often called $\psi$-estimator, while other authors call it a Z-estimator (the letter Z refers to ''zero'').
+where $\partial_2 \varrho$ denotes the (partial) derivative of $\varrho$ with respect to its second variable.
+In the statistical literature, $\partial_2\varrho$ is often denoted by $\psi$, and hence in this case an M-estimator is often called a $\psi$-estimator, while other authors call it a Z-estimator (the letter Z refers to ''zero'').
 For a detailed exposition of M-estimators and $\psi$-estimators (Z-estimators), see, e.g., Kosorok \cite[Sections 2.2.5 and 13]{Kos} or van der Vaart \cite[Section 5]{Vaa}.